 Preoperative medical clearance by your primary care physician is usually required prior to your facelift.
 The preoperative medical clearance is no different than your annual physical, which is usually covered by your health insurance.

-Preoperative laboratory tests and EKG are again part of your routine annual physical exam and is usually covered by your medical insurance.
+Preoperative laboratory tests and EKG are again part of your routine annual physical exam and are usually covered by your medical insurance.

 Insurance may or may not cover the medications required for a facelift.